Visn0/GameOfLife/README.md

     - makefile.
     - plot.gnuplot: to run this, execute the following --> gnuplot plot.gnuplot
         * creates the plots of the data found in /results/.
+    - results.sh:
-    - results_parallel.sh: executes the parallel generator changing automatically the number of threads and the amount of data used.
+        * Executes the parallel generator changing automatically the number of threads and the amount of data used.
         * Creates the files /results/parallel.n.thread.time, where n is the number of threads used for that execution.
-    - results_sequential.sh: executes the sequential generator changing automatically the amount of data used and creates the file /results/sequential.time
+        * Executes the sequential generator changing automatically the amount of data used and creates the file /results/sequential.time
 + /Simulator/:
     - /images/: contains plots comparing parallel simulator vs sequential simulator.
     - /reports/: contains the execution report of both simulators.